Sponsor Licence Suspension

 A suspended sponsor licence has the potential to impact your business by affecting your ability to hire non-EEA skilled workers.

-DavidsonMorris brings substantial experience in advising companies facing sponsor licence suspension:
+DavidsonMorris’ team of specialist UK immigration lawyers bring substantial experience in advising companies facing a sponsor licence suspension.

 - Assisting with understanding the grounds for suspension